aobolensk/walbot/docs/Help.md

     Example: !addcmd hello Hello!

 **addextcmd**: Add command that executes external process \
+    Note: Be careful when you are executing external commands! \
     Example: !addextcmd uname uname -a

 **addimg**: Add image for !img command \